unsik6/CUDA_BY_EXAMPLE/README.md

 <br/>
 &nbsp;&nbsp;You can see that the type of first parameter of <i>kernel</i> device function is <i>dim3</i>. <u><i>dim3</i> is an integer vector type based on <i>uint3</i> that is used to sepcify dimensions.</u> This type is maximum three-dimension. <b>Although the three-dimension grid is not supported, <i>CUDA Runtime</i> expect passing this type.</b> If you don't pass three parameter, the dimension that get no parameter is initialized to 1. <br/>
 &nbsp;&nbsp;In the code above, kernel device function runs in two-dimensional grid by passing the <i>dim3</i> type variable initialized by two parameters.
-So, each block means each position of image, and you can see that the <i>kernel</i> device function of the each block runs one time for each block position = image position.
+So, each block means each position of an image, and you can see that the <i>kernel</i> device function of the each block runs one time for each block position = image position.
 <br/>

 - girdDim: dim3 type; contains the dimensions of the grid.